pinobatch/pently/sfxed/README.md

 A sound can be played on the pulse, triangle, or noise channel.
 The "rate" refers to how many frames (16.7 ms on NTSC or 20 ms on PAL) make up each row.
-Finally, a sound can be muted so that it plays or doesn't play when you push B+A.
+Finally, a sound can be muted so that it plays or doesn't play when you press B+A.

 Each sound has up to 64 rows with three columns: pitch, volume, and timbre.